-47. Make a ‘Thankful Tree’
+57. Make a ‘Thankful Tree’

 Then have each person write something they’re thankful for on each one.
 Tape or clip it to a small branch and add the branches to a vase with a few small fall flowers to resemble a tree.

-48. Watch a Thanksgiving Parade
+58. Watch a Thanksgiving Parade

 Whether it’s online or in your local town, consider watching a Thanksgiving parade this year for fun.
 The Macy’s Thanksgiving Day Parade is featured live on television each year.

-49. Make Homemade Thanksgiving Cards
+59. Make Homemade Thanksgiving Cards

 Share your gratitude with loved ones by making homemade Thanksgiving cards this year.
 You can send them to relatives, friends, coworkers, teachers, or anyone who has made a positive impact.
 This is a great activity for kids to get creative and share what and who they’re thankful for.

-50. Design a Scrapbook Featuring All Your Favorite Fall Memories
+60. Design a Scrapbook Featuring All Your Favorite Fall Memories

 Don’t let the fall season fly by too fast.
 Design a scrapbook or picture album featuring all your favorite fall memories and outings so you can look back on those memories.
 If you have an instant camera or polaroid, like an Instax camera, you can print pictures out in real time without any added cost.